openedx/credentials/docs/theming.rst

 There are a few notes that theme creators should keep in mind:

-1. All directory names, except ``'LC_MESSAGES'``, should be lower-cased to avoid issues that might occur when developing on case-insensitive environments (e.g. macOS) and deploying to case-sensitive (e.g. Linux).
-The ``'LC_MESSAGES'`` directory is an exception to this rule, as Django convention requires it to be capitalized.
+1. All directory names, except ``LC_MESSAGES``, should be lowercase to avoid issues that might occur when you are developing on case-insensitive environments (e.g. macOS) and deploying to case-sensitive environments (e.g. Linux).
+   The ``LC_MESSAGES`` directory is an exception to this rule, as Django convention requires it to be all uppercase.
    See `How Django discovers translations`_ for more information.
 2. The rendering view is specifically looking for files named `certificate.html`, `_footer.html`, and `_header.html`.
    If you use different file names for these components, they *will not* be rendered.
 3. Feel free to import your custom CSS in `certificate.html`.